dtonhofer/minizinc_experiments/compiling_minizinc/building_chuffed.md

 The build process is run by executing the following in turn.
 We will install the (development version of) Chuffed to directoy `/usr/local/minizinc/chuffed_2021_09_20` and create a "debug" build.
-Use `time` to evaluate the time taken to compile:
+Use `time` to evaluate the time taken to compile.
+On my machine, it takes a bit more than 1 minute.

 ```
 $ mkdir build